-Stoke Town has the potential to develop as a vibrant quarter of Stoke-on-Trent City Centre, connecting the activity of the train station, UniQ and colleges with the town centre and using the catalyst of the Stoke Town development site (including the former Spode Works) to make a new identity for itself as the western quarter of the ‘city centre spine’.
+Stoke Town has the potential to develop as a vibrant quarter of Stoke-on-Trent City Centre, connecting with the activity of the train station and UniQ and using the catalyst of the former Spode factory to create a new identity for itself as the 'western quarter' of the City Centre spine.

 - Celebrate the site history by making the best use of the key heritage buildings